EndlessInternational/adaptive_configuration/README.md

   - **Setting Values from Input Data:**
     - We set the values by extracting them from the `input_data` hash.
     - For example, `api_key input_data['api_key']` sets the `:api_key` parameter.
-    - Within the `user` and `preferences` groups, we set the nested parameters accordingly.
+    - Within the `user` and `preferences` parameters, we set the nested parameters accordingly.

 - **Type Conversion and Coercion:**
   - **Automatic Conversion:**